 This article will go over some other concerns related to cauliflower pizza crust worth considering before committing to them.
 While there’s no question they’re healthier, how much healthier is another matter.

+How many carbs in cauliflower crust actually are there and does cauliflower pizza have carbs?
 It’s not all about carbohydrates.
-A cauliflower pizza crust can range in caloric count from 120 to 600.
+A cauliflower pizza crust carbs can range in caloric count from 120 to 600.
 The difference comes in the other ingredients that go into the crust.
 Some crusts have fine grains or cheese, eggs, nut flours – all of which add to the number of calories.

 For the record, it’s still considerably less than even the thinnest crusts made from regular flour, which are around 800 calories.

-The number of carbs can change in a crust radically, depending on what’s in them.
+Does cauliflower crust have carbs?
+The number of cauliflower pizza carbs can change in a crust radically, depending on what’s in them.
 While cauliflower itself is not carb-loaded, coming in at a net 3 grams, crusts can include rice, brown rice flour, tapioca, sugar, corn starch and starch.
 It’s called cauliflower crust, but unless that’s the primary ingredient, the number of carbs will vary.

-Cauliflower doesn’t have any real significant levels of fat, but oil, starch and cheese certainly do.
+Although there are cauliflower crust carbs you should be aware of, it’s good to know that cauliflower doesn’t have any real significant levels of fat.
+But oil, starch and cheese certainly do.
 Keep an eye on the amount of fat in the crust, as it is just as important as carbohydrates.